NCBI-Hackathons/GeneHummus/my-vignette.md

 ### Read Legumes taxids

 Load the object `ARFLegumes`.
 It contains the vector `legumesIds` with the legumes taxids.
-From NCBI you can download the taxids from your own family or species.
+From NCBI you can download the taxids for your own family or species.

     file = "../geneHummus/data/legumesIds.rda"